emscripten-core/emscripten/site/source/docs/tools_reference/settings_reference.rst

 When STACK_OVERFLOW_CHECK is enabled we also check writes to address zero.
 This can help detect NULL pointer usage.
-If you want to skip this extra check (for example, if you want reads from the address zero to always return zero) you can disabled this here.
+If you want to skip this extra check (for example, if you want reads from the address zero to always return zero) you can disable this here.
 This setting has no effect when STACK_OVERFLOW_CHECK is disabled.

 Default value: true